You may have noticed that I'm pro-Oxford comma. I don't see the point in arguing about it, but I'll allow it to be the subject of angry sex.

 I recently read The Magicians trilogy by Lev Grossman.
 It's kind of like college-aged depressive Harry Potter meets Chronicles of Narnia with ruminations on getting older and what it means to become an adult.
 There's a TV show on SyFy based on it and it's a pretty good adaptation.
 I enjoyed the most recent William Gibson novel; I hope it's the beginning of a new series.
 I really liked The Goldfinch by Donna Tartt, but it left me with a sense of melancholy that I don't think I'll understand until I read it again.
 I'm also technically re-reading Susan Sontag's On Photography, but let's just say that progress is slow.

-I have a voracious appetite for music, though sometimes that means I'll listen to the same album on repeat for 3 weeks straight.
+I have a voracious appetite for music, though sometimes that means I'll listen to the same album on repeat for 3 weeks straight (Lemonade, anyone?).
 Lately, I've been listening to Ex Hex, RAC, CHVRCHES, School of Seven Bells, Purity Ring, and Christine and the Queens.
 I also enjoy a lot of embarrassing pop music.
 Max Martin kind of pop music.
 If you don't know who that is, Google him.
 I'll wait.

 Sleater-Kinney is my favorite band of all time.
 I appreciate a good mash-up.
+I'm currently in love with the podcast Song Exploder.

 TV: Archer, Rick and Morty, Orphan Black, iZombie, Unbreakable Kimmy Schmidt, The Expanse.
 No longer on the air: Veronica Mars, 30 Rock, Firefly, Community, Parks and Rec.